yugabyte/yugabyte-db/docs/content/preview/yugabyte-cloud/cloud-examples/spring-boot/spring-boot-mini.md

 title: Deploy a Spring application using minikube
 headerTitle: Deploy a Spring application using minikube
 linkTitle: Deploy on minikube
-description: Deploy a Spring application connected to Yugabyte Cloud on Kubernetes locally using minikube.
+description: Deploy a Spring application connected to YugabyteDB Managed on Kubernetes locally using minikube.
 menu:
   preview:
     parent: spring-boot